Semaglutide

 Summary

-• Semaglutide (Ozempic) is recommended alongside diet and exercise to enhance glycemic control in adults with type 2 diabetes mellitus, and it also lowers the risk of significant adverse cardiovascular events in these patients with established cardiovascular disease.
+• Ozempic (semaglutide) is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus and to reduce the risk of major adverse cardiovascular events in adults with type 2 diabetes mellitus and established cardiovascular disease.

 Product Monograph / Prescribing Information